magento/devdocs/guides/v2.1/extension-dev-guide/staging/ConfigurableProductStaging.md

 * TOC
 {:toc}

-# The Magento_ConfigurableProductStaging module
+<h2>Magento_ConfigurableProductStaging module</h2>

 ## Overview

 The Magento_ConfigurableProductStaging module is a part of the staging functionality in Magento EE.
-It enables you to add Configurable Product updates to the existing store campaigns.
+It enables you to add the Configurable Product updates to the existing store campaigns.
 In other words, you can change the Configurable Product attributes in campaigns.
 These updates are shown on the campaign dashboard.

-## Specific Implementation Details
+## Implementation Details

-The Magento_ConfigurableProductStaging module changes the Configurable Product creation page to make them compatible with the Magento Staging Framework.
-This module depends on the Magento_ConfigurableProduct module and extends its functionality.
+The Magento_ConfigurableProductStaging module adds the "Configurations" tab and the configuration wizard to the Schedule Update form of a product.

+### Installation Details

+The Magento_CmsStaging module makes irreversible changes in a database during installation.
+It means, that you cannot uninstall this module.

-## Specific Settings
+## Dependencies

-The Magento_ConfigurableProductStaging module does not provide any specific settings.
+You can find the list of modules that have dependencies with the Magento_ConfigurableProductStaging module in the `require` object of the `composer.json` file.
+The file is located in the same directory as this `README` file.

-## Specific Extension Points
+## Extension Points

-The Magento_ConfigurableProductStaging module does not provide any specific extension points.
-You can extend it using the Magento extension mechanism.
+Extension points enable extension developers to interact with the Magento_ConfigurableProductStaging module.
+For more information about Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.0/extension-dev-guide/plugins.html).

+[Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.0/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_ConfigurableProductStaging module.

+### UI components

+You can extend product and category updates using the UI components located in the `Magento\ConfigurableProductStaging\view\adminhtml\ui_component` directory.
+For more information, see [UI Listing/Grid Component](http://devdocs.magento.com/guides/v2.0/ui-components/ui-listing-grid.html).

+### Layouts

+You can extend and override layouts in the `Magento\ConfigurableProductStaging\view\adminhtml\layout` directory.
+For more information about layouts, see the [Layout documentation](http://devdocs.magento.com/guides/v2.0/frontend-dev-guide/layouts/layout-overview.html).

+## Additional information

+For more Magento 2 developer documentation, see [Magento 2 Developer Documentation](http://devdocs.magento.com).
+Also, you can track there [backward incompatible changes made in a Magento EE mainline after the Magento 2.0 release](http://devdocs.magento.com/guides/v2.0/release-notes/changes/ee_changes.html).